zwotzie/mp3-bell-with-raspberry-pi/README.md

 * download one or more mp3 files of your choice to the directory ringtones (will played completely)
 * don't forget to "chmod 755 belly.py" so that the programm is executable

-To run the program as a "deamon", i decided to use supervisor http://supervisord.org/index.html.
+To run the program as a "deamon", I decided to use supervisor http://supervisord.org.
 The advantages are awesome:

-* supervisord start the program automatically - also when reboot
+* supervisord will start the program automatically - also after reboot
-* take care of restart, if the script exited unexpected
+* take care of restart, if the script exited unexpected!

+# Acknowledgment

 Thanks to Erik Bartmann for his inspiring Book "Die elektronische Welt mit Raspberry Pi entdecken"